germanattanasio/movieapp-dialog/README.md

   4. Navigate to the `movieapp-dialog/src/it/resources/` directory.
   5. Open the `server.env` file, and update the following entries:
     * **DIALOG_ID**.
 Specify the ID value that corresponds to your Dialog service account on Bluemix(the dialog id is a long alpha-numeric string).
-    * **TMDB_API_KEY**.
-Specify the API key you received after you registered for API access on themoviedb.org.
+    * **TMDB_API_KEY**: Specify the API key you received after you registered for API access on themoviedb.org.
-    * **VCAP_SERVICES**.
-This entry should contain a JSON object obtained from the *Environment Variables* section of your application on Bluemix.
-The following shows an example of what the contents will look like:
+    * **VCAP_SERVICES**: Specify the JSON object obtained from the *Environment Variables* section of your application on Bluemix.
+The following JSON object is an example:
     ```json
     {
         "dialog": [